marticardoso/Learning-with-a-neural-network-based-on-similarity-measures/readme.txt

+ # Author: Marti Cardoso i Sabé
+ #
+ # Source code of my Master thesis
+ # Title: Learning with a neural network based on similarity measures
+ #
+ # Master in Innovation and Research in Informatics (Data science) - FIB - UPC

-In this folder, there are the implementations of the SNN and EnsSNN.
+In this folder, there is all code used to develop my master thesis.
+It contains the implementations of the SNN and EnsSNN.
 These are the main files:

 - SNN.R:
 	This file contains all functions related to the SNNs.